 Silverfish are common in winter.
 You may see them on ceilings or around the bathroom as they seek moisture.

 Wasps may escape the cold in attics and eves.

 TAP Insulation: Save energy in winter & prevent pests at the same time

-TAP Insulation offers two sustainable solutions in one innovative product: an environmentally responsible insulation with superior thermal and sound-deadening properties, and a unique method of pest control.
-It is an excellent addition to your home, and you'll be grateful for it during the winter.
+TAP Insulation offers two sustainable solutions in one innovative product: environmentally responsible insulation with superior thermal and sound-deadening properties, and a unique method of pest control.
+It is an excellent addition to your home, and you’ll be grateful for it during the winter.
+Learn more about TAP.